lucasgrjn/DeviceLayout.jl/docs/src/index.md

 In a typical workflow, you'll have a text editor open alongside a Julia REPL.
 You'll save the above code in a file (e.g., `mycad.jl`) and then run `include("mycad.jl")` from the Julia REPL to generate your pattern.
 You'll iteratively revise `mycad.jl` and save your changes.
 Subsequent runs should be several times faster than the first, if you `include` the file again from the same Julia session.

+If you use a REPL started by the Julia for VS Code extension (`Alt+J Alt+O`), then objects that can be displayed graphically (`Cells` and `CoordinateSystems`) will be shown in a separate tab when returned by REPL execution.
+This display is not updated interactively with every command, but running `julia> my_cs` will show the latest version.
+You can zoom in and out to inspect details by holding `Command` (Mac) or `Alt` and scrolling.